pymc-devs/pymc-examples/examples/generalized_linear_models/GLM-discrete-choice_models.myst.md

 $$ dU = \beta_{ic} dic + \beta_{oc} doc = 0 \Rightarrow
 -\frac{dic}{doc}\mid_{dU=0}=\frac{\beta_{oc}}{\beta_{ic}}$$

 Our parameter estimates differ slightly from the reported estimates, but we agree the model is inadequate.
 We will show a number of Bayesian model checks to demonstrate this fact, but the main call out is that the parameter values for installation costs should probably be negative.
-To interpret the beta coefficient as the increase in utility as a function of a one unit increase in terms of price, so it's strange that an increase in price would increase the utility of generated by the installation even marginally as here.
+It's counter-intuitive that a $\beta_{ic}$ increase in price would increase the utility of generated by the installation even marginally as here.
 Although we might imagine that some kind of quality assurance comes with price which drives satisfaction with higher installation costs.
 The coefficient for repeat operating costs is negative as expected.
-Below we'll show how we can incorporate prior knowledge to adjust for this kind of interpretation.
+Putting this issue aside for now, we'll show below how we can incorporate prior knowledge to adjust for this kind of conflicts with theory.

-We can calculate the marginal rate of substitution as follows:
+But in any case, once we have a fitted model we can calculate the marginal rate of substitution as follows:

 ```{code-cell} ipython3
 ## marginal rate of substitution for a reduction in installation costs
 summaries["mean"]["beta_oc"] / summaries["mean"]["beta_ic"]
 ```

+This statistic gives a view of the relative importance of the attributes which drive our utility measures.
 But being good Bayesians we actually want to calculate the posterior distribution for this statistic.

 ```{code-cell} ipython3
 fig, ax = plt.subplots(figsize=(20, 10))